TeknoVenus/SampleThunderPlugin/README.md

 # Sample Thunder Plugin
-A simple Thunder plugin for experimenting and learning about Thunder.
+A simple Thunder plugin for experimenting and learning about Thunder. **This is designed for use with Thunder R3/4, it will not build on R2 any more**

 Has the following features
 * JSON-RPC API
 * COM-RPC API
 * Can run in-process and out-of-process
-* Contains accompanying client library and test application
+* Contains test applications for COM and JSON-RPC

 Should not be taken as the "best" way to write a plugin, but as a way of exploring the various ways plugins can be created.